GENERAL AND INORGANIC CHEMISTRY AND LABORATORY FOR GENERAL AND INORGANIC CHEMISTRY

 General properties of the groups.
 General properties of the most important elements of the main and transition groups and of their most important compounds.
 Processes of industrial relevance.

-LABORATORYS toichiometry.
+Stoichiometry.
 Molecular and atomic mass, mole, chemical equations and balancing methods.
 Empirical formula, purity, limiting reagent and yield.
 Ideal and real gases laws and their applications.
 Concentrations, units and colligative properties.
-Thermochemical equations and spontaneity of a reaction.
 Chemical equilibrium in gas phase.
 Equilibrium constants and Le Chatelier principle.
 Equilibria in solution: acid-base equilibria, hydrolysis, buffers, titrations, solubility of salts.
-Galvanic and electrolitic cells.
-Activation energy, order of a reaction.
 Laboratory activities: 1.
 Synthesis of zinc iodide from elements 2.
 Composition of the solutions and their preparation.
-3. Reactivity of inorganic compounds.
-4. Titration curves of strong acid / strong baseand weak acid / weak base 5.
-Qualitative analysis for cations (group 1).
-6. Qualitative
+3. Titration curves of strong acid / strong baseand weak acid / weak base.

 P. ATKINS e L. JONES, Principi di Chimica, Casa Editrice Zanichelli